sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Nearly all integration tests run for streaming.
 One last release blocker left around duplicate results in or queries.
 Discussing solutions still in [#18203](https://github.com/sourcegraph/sourcegraph/issues/18203).
     - Fixed "too large spans" in K8S logs.
 Root cause: we logged to spans ZoektSearch and ZoektSearchAll for every event coming from zoekt.
 Now we just log aggregates.
     - Log "time to first result" to Honeycomb (to be reviewed [#19102](https://github.com/sourcegraph/sourcegraph/pull/19102)).
 Still open: log to Prometheus, add to ping.
+  - 2021-03-19: Streaming defaults to on for all environments.

 ### Exhaustive